DanielSaromo/PyDuinoBridge/README.md

 #### \[Linux\] Port opening error due to permission requirements:

 To solve this error, follow [this tutorial](https://www.arduino.cc/en/guide/linux#toc6) from the Arduino official page.
 Remember that you can log out of your Linux session with the command `gnome-session-quit`.

-This error occurs when installing the library on the **Jetson Nano** board.
+If the problem persists, you may execute the command `sudo chmod 666 /dev/ttyACM0` (as suggested [here](https://stackoverflow.com/questions/27858041/oserror-errno-13-permission-denied-dev-ttyacm0-using-pyserial-from-pyth)).
+For the example command given, I assume that your Arduino board is connected to the port `ttyACM0`.

 ### In Arduino: